 Detailed information about your charges is available by request.
 If you have a question or wish to request an itemized statement, please contact Patient Business Services/Customer Service by calling (713) 448-5502 or (800) 526-2121 (toll free), or sending an email to email@example.com.
 Or, pay your bill online by credit card or check.

-The Memorial Hermann-Texas Medical Center campus is divided into five pavilions – the Heart & Vascular Institute, Children's Memorial Hermann Hospital, Cullen Pavilion, Jones Pavilion and Robertson Pavilion.
+The Memorial Hermann-Texas Medical Center campus is divided into six pavilions – the Heart & Vascular Institute, Children's Memorial Hermann Hospital, Cullen Pavilion, Jones Pavilion, Robertson Pavilion and the Susan and Fayez Sarofim Pavilion.
 The Memorial Hermann Medical Plaza is located directly across Fannin and is easily accessible via the skybridge from the 2nd floor of the main Campus.

 Expert wayfinding navigators also are available from 8 a.m. to 5 p.m.
 Monday through Friday to guide patients and guests to their desired locations.
 These navigators are stationed at key areas and can be dispatched to any part of the hospital by calling (713) 704-4141.